jombastic/pig-latin/README.md

-# Wikipedia Homepage Rebuild
+# Pig Latin

-#### Basic HTML, CSS and Boostrap Exercise from [learnhowtoprogram.com](https://www.learnhowtoprogram.com), 05.03.20017
+#### Basic HTML, CSS and JavaScript Exercise from [learnhowtoprogram.com](https://www.learnhowtoprogram.com), 30.01.2018

 #### By Slavcho Mitrov

 ## Description

-This webpage is my complete reconstruction of the wikipedia homepage as a learning exercise.
-With using my personal knowledge gained previously with the help of the [learnhowtoprogram.com](https://www.learnhowtoprogram.com) website I was able to make it look close enough to the original.
-Cheers!
+This webpage translates sentences into **pig latin**.
+It uses a function with if/else branching and looping through the array of words using map, as well as traditional for loops and returns the translated sentence.
+The branch named 'proba' uses regular expressions to match a pattern of vowels.

 ## Specifications